 The thing to remember about algal blooms is that they are not usually caused by algae.
-The New York City blooms were caused by an overgrowth of several species of cyanobacteria.
+All the New York City blooms were caused by an overgrowth of several species of cyanobacteria.
 Cyanobacteria are bacteria, bacteria are not algae, technically.
-But they're still green and their common name is blue-green algae, hence the confusion.
+But they're green and their common name is blue-green algae, hence the confusion.

 Cyanobacteria photosynthesize in the same way plants and algae do.
-They were the first photosynthetic organisms on earth and it's thought that the oxygen produced by all the photosynthesis these early cyanobacteria were doing helped to oxygenate the atmosphere of early earth.
+They were the first photosynthetic organisms on earth and it's thought that the oxygen they produced helped to oxygenate the atmosphere of early earth.
 This allowed organisms that depend on oxygen, like us, to evolve.
-The chloroplasts that are present in all plants and algae were once free-living cyanobacteria, but that's anther story.
+Importantly, the chloroplasts present in all plants and algae today were once free-living cyanobacteria, but that's anther story.

 In these images you can see individual cyanobacterial colonies.
 Each colony consists of multiple, genetically identical cells.
 In the three images from Prospect Park, there are several different species present.
 Each species has a different colony morphology.
 The three images from Central Park are higher magnification.
 No. 1 and No. 2 show single colonies of a single species.
 No. 3 shows both species together in one image.
 The last image is a single colony from the Harlem Meer.